FAQ

 What should I do if my camper gets carsick?

 We encourage campers who tend to get carsick to take some medication before they get on the bus.
-The nurse will be handing out medication before the campers go home if they think they might get carsick.

 How long is the bus ride?